 Freight and deliveries have kept London ticking throughout lockdowns but the steep increase in online deliveries has made the need to create a more sustainable and efficient freight system even more urgent.
 The further digitisation of retail and shift to more remote working, as well as the evolution of connected and autonomous vehicles and micromobility technology will interact with these challenges and trends in unpredictable ways.
 Crucially, these changes also present the freight and logistics industries with new opportunities, marking a period of action in a sector that must change and adapt quickly to avoid stalling its progress on decarbonisation and air quality.

-As we move into a new, post-COVID-19 chapter in our history, this project will look at the future of transporting goods around London and other cities, and make recommendations as to how to create smarter, fairer and more sustainable freight and logistics ecosystems.
+As we move into a new, post-COVID-19 chapter in our history, this project looked at the future of transporting goods around London and other cities, and made recommendations as to how to create smarter, fairer, and more sustainable freight and logistics ecosystems.

 - What freight and logistics journeys are being made across London; by what mode and why?

 - What impacts can freight have on different Londoners and how can we ensure that policy changes don’t compound existing disadvantage?

 - How could we decarbonise London’s freight and logistics industry by 2030?